List of Indiana Jones characters: Margarete Trappe

 A fictionalized version of Margarete Trappe.
 Margarete encounters Indiana Jones in Young Indiana Jones and the Phantom Train of Doom, while she is in the service of German Colonel Paul von Lettow-Vorbeck in East Africa.
 A group from the 25th (Frontiersmen) Battalion, Royal Fusiliers (which includes Indiana, Remy Baudouin, and the former lover of Margarate's mother Frederick Selous) captures Margarete, and keeps her tied up and gagged in the back of their wagon.
 And, later, in a hidden compartment (when they permit themselves to be captured by the Germans in order to get close to Colonel von Lettow-Vorbeck).
 Margarete manages to break free, and raises the alarm, but the Royal Fusiliers manage themselves to escape with von Lettow-Vorbeck as their prisoner.
 With the only other pilot available at the German camp taken out, Margarete herself goes after Indiana and Remy (who are traveling with von Lettow-Vorbeck on board a hot air balloon), in a small plane.
 She shoots down their balloon, and lands her plane.
 When Indiana threatens to shoot von Lettow-Vorbeck (who is trying to escape to the approaching German army), Margarete threatens to shoot Indiana.
 However, she finds herself in the aim of Remy's rifle.
 With no other choice, Indiana lets Margarete and von Lettow-Vorbeck return to the German army, while he and Remy escapes the approaching German army.
 Margarete Trappe was portrayed by Lynsey Baxter.

 Manfred von Richthofen

 A fictionalized version of Manfred von Richthofen (The Red Baron).
 He is a recurring antagonist of Indiana Jones in Young Indiana Jones and the Attack of the Hawkmen.
-During their first encounter, Indy jokingly asks the German pilots why they don't paint their planes red.
+During their first encounter, Indy jokingly asks the German pilots why they do not paint their planes red.
 Indy's remark inspires Richthofen to give his plane a paint job, giving Richthofen's plane its iconic look.
 Manfred von Richthofen was portrayed by Marc Warren.